 Afternoon at Santa Barbara Beach

 Next, a great plan is to go to Praia de Santa Bárbara.
-It is beautiful, surrounded by cliffs and has an international atmosphere among tourists and surfers.
-There are several surf schools here because it has good waves.
+It is beautiful, surrounded by cliffs, and has an international atmosphere among tourists and surfers.
+There are several surf schools here because the area has strong surf.
 If you swim, be careful because there is a strong current.
-It also has some bars and restaurants where you can have a drink facing the sea.
+It also has some bars and restaurants where you can enjoy a drink with a view of the sea.

 Final Explorations (Day 3): Unveiling the East of São Miguel